Lie algebra generated by locally nilpotent derivations on Danielewski surfaces: Introduction

 In section 3 we explain how volume preserving vector fields can be related to functions on the Danielewski surface and how this relation works with respect to Lie bracket.
 This is a new method, which is afterwards used to prove our main result, the characterization of the Lie algebra generated by LNDs on Danielewski surfaces.

 On the way we use our method based on the duality between volume preserving vector fields and functions to prove (version of) the algebraic volume density property for $D= Sl_2 (\C) / N$, where $N$ is the normalizer of the maximal torus $N\cong \C^*\rtimes \Z_2$.
 The importance of this lies in the fact that the methods (compatible pairs of globally integrable fields) for proving AVDP recently developed by \textsc{Kaliman} and the first author do not work for this particular homogeneous space as explained in \cite{KaKuvolume}.
 Also we prove AVDP for $(D \times \C^*) / \Z_2$ where $\Z_2$ acts diagonally.
 This is a good exercise, since the proof given in \cite{KaKuvolume} is using very abstract methods.
-Comparing our calculations to that proof let one feel the strength of the method of semi-compatible vector fields developed in t\cite{KaKuvolume}.
-We end our paper with an example (not related to Danielewski surfaces) which shows that the connected component and the path connected component of the holomorphic automorphism group of a manifold (endowed with compact open topology) may differ, thus answering a question posed in \cite{lind}.
+Comparing our calculations to that proof let one feel the strength of the method of semi-compatible vector fields developed in \cite{KaKuvolume}.